 Most general maintenance and repair workers work full time, including evenings and weekends.
 Some are on call for emergency repairs.

-Employment of general maintenance and repair workers is projected to grow 6 percent from 2014 to 2024, about as fast as the average for all occupations.
+Employment of general maintenance and repair workers is projected to grow 6 percent through 2024, about as fast as the average for all occupations.

 Employment will increase as the real estate market continues to improve.
 Increasing home prices and sales may drive demand for remodeling and maintenance work.
 In addition, maintenance and repair workers will continue to be needed to upgrade and renovate older homes and the large inventory of foreclosed and distressed properties caused by the most recent recession.

 Demographic changes also may affect the demand for general maintenance and repair workers.
 Because homeowners typically prefer to remain in their homes as they age, demand may increase for workers as the large baby-boom generation nears retirement.
 These older homeowners will invest in projects and renovations to accommodate their future living needs and allow them to remain in their homes following retirement.